brlamit/Clarinet-Learning/Clarity/src/day-3.md

     Maps are not iterable i.e we cannot loop through maps and retrive all values.
 We can only access value in a map by specifying the right key.

-    There are two function in map:
+    There are three function in map:

     * map-set : This function is used to overwrite existing values.